Milind-dev/recipeprojects/README.md

 The user searches for specific terms such as pizza and yogurt.
 That key is kept in a third-party API and .env contains the API key which is  .gitignore.

 When a certain query is searched, the query data is displayed on the screen.
-Now, the user adds data to the cart.
+Now, the user adds data to the cart. cart are user query specific item

 # How to work on the project